vegaprotocol/documentation/docs/node-operators/get-started/setup-block-explorer.md

 The above application provides users a comprehensive view of the Vega network through a REST and GRPC API.

 A vega block explorer offers Transaction Tracking - You can search for specific transactions by providing transaction IDs, wallet addresses, or other relevant criteria.
-However, combining the blockexplorer API with the Tendermint API, you can get much more information about the vega network(see web server config and examples below).
+However, by combining the blockexplorer API with the Tendermint API, you can get much more information about the vega network(see web server config and examples below).

 ## The design of the block explorer